 The lounge has exposed beams and an open log fire.
+The 3-piece suite was purchased this year and includes a large sofa-bed.
 There is central heating throughout and all the radiators have individual thermostats, so you can adjust the heating to your personal comfort level.

 The cottage is situated in the small peaceful village of Litton, which has a village green, a community shop and the very popular Red Lion pub.
 Five minutes drive away is the larger village of Tideswell.
 The nearest towns are Bakewell (the home of Bakewell Pudding) and Buxton, (the home of Buxton mineral water and the Buxton Opera House).